ErinCall/server-management/README.md

 Deploy sites with `fab deploy:$site`

-Deploy configuration with `ansible-playbook site.yml --ask-vault-pass`.
+Deploy configuration with `ansible-playbook site.yml`.

 The ansible playbooks assume they're pointed at an Ubuntu 14.04 server, configured for passwordless sudo with an `alorente` sudoer.
 The `Webserver` snapshot on DigitalOcean is sufficient; it includes sane iptables and fail2ban.